adhang/adhang.github.io/pages/project-telco-customer-churn.md

 # Telco Customer Churn Prediction

-In this project, I designed a predictive model to determine the probability that customers will leave the service (churn) or continue to use the service (retain) at a telco company.
+In this project, I designed a predictive model to determine the probability that customers will leave the service (churn) or continue to use the service (retain) at a telco company and achieve a **sensitivity score of 80%**.
+<br><br>
 In working on this project, I used a workflow based on the CRISP-DM model, starting from business understanding, data understanding, data preparation, modeling, evaluation, and deployment.

 ## Project Notebook & Presentation